Was It Really Worth It?

 - In The Great Escape Hendley is informed by the SBO that 50 escaped POW's have been executed, but the escape itself caused havoc behind the German lines, tying up thousands of troops that would have been utilized elsewhere.
 Hendley asks of all his dead friends, "Was it worth it?" and is told "It depends on your point of view, doesn't it?"

-- In American History X, the Armor-Piercing Question that convinces Edward Norton to stop being a skinhead are, "Has anything you've done made your life any better?"
+- In American History X, the Armor-Piercing Question that convinces Derek Vinyard to stop being a skinhead after he's been sent to prison for killing a black guy is "Has anything you've done made your life any better?"

 - In the film Excalibur, Arthur ends up in a fight "to the death" against "a knight who is not [his] enemy" for bridge he could "easily ride around," and ends up not only almost killing Launcelot, but, more importantly (to him), shattering Excalibur.
 Luckily, the Lady of the Lake forgive him and mends the sword.